Jang Yoon-ju

+Jang is currently represented by ESteem Entertainment (SM Entertainment) as a model and by XYZ Studio (Billions) as an actress.

 Career

 In May 2011, Jang along with fellow models Kim Jae-wook, Ji Hyun-jung, Han Hye-jin and Song Kyung-ah, co-authored a book titled Top Model.
 It is based on their experiences in the industry and includes beauty, makeup and styling tips.